ggonnella/textformats/manuals/C_API.md

 ## Specifications

-The function `Specification* tf_specification_from_file(char *filename)` is used to parse a YAML specification or load a preprocessed specification and get a pointer to the specification, which can be passed to other functions.
+The function `Specification* tf_specification_from_file(char *filename)` is used to parse a YAML specification or load a compiled specification and get a pointer to the specification, which can be passed to other functions.

 Alternatively a specification can be constructed using a JSON or YAML string